kaievns/the-log/posts/lead/four-types-of-work.md

 ---
 slug: LZcMc
+date: 19 June 2023
 title: The four types of work
-draft: true
+description: Looking into software engineering work categorisation and prioritisation
+thumbnail: ./images/four-types-of-work.png
+tags:
+  - engineering
+  - management
+  - leadership
+  - strategy
+medium:
+  tags:
+    - Engineering Management
+    - Technical Leadership
+    - Leadership
+    - Management
+    - Strategy
+  id: bf928e5e825b
 ---

-I've seen I fair few new technology leaders and engineering managers at work, and, by far, the most common scenario where they struggle is to manage work priorities.
+I've seen I fair few new technology leaders and engineering managers at work.
+And by far, the most common scenario where they struggle is to manage work priorities.
 New leaders often take delivery management rather literally, and when faced business pressures, they cram the roadmap with features.
 And, that plan inevitably fails.